mnkolev/MarkSite/projects.md

 ---

 <p class="message">
   Here are some of my more recent projects.
-Most can also be viewed from my [Github](https://github.com/mnkolev/) profile as well.
+Most can also be viewed from my github profile as well.
 </p>